Panic Button (company): History

 The company's Nintendo Switch port of Rocket League made Panic Button better known in the industry in 2017.
 Their Switch ports of Doom and Wolfenstein II: The New Colossus followed with similar positive responses the next year and turned Panic Button into a studio in demand.
 The company had started working with the Switch hardware around 2012 (including early development tech), earlier than any other studio, and they work closely with Nintendo and Nvidia.
 Panic Button sees the source of its success in collaborating closely with the original content makers to ensure faithful ports within the constraints of the hardware, while adding non-gimmicky elements that improve the port, such as including touch or motion controls for the Switch.

 To keep a diverse portfolio, Panic Button partnered with Sony to bring the VR title To the Top from Oculus and HTC Vive to PlayStation VR in 2018; more VR ports may come should the opportunity arise.
+Panic Button also helped Playground Games optimize the Xbox Game Studios title Forza Horizon 4 for Xbox Series X/S in 2020, as well as port its follow-up Forza Horizon 5 to PlayStation 5 in 2025.
 The studio also intends to keep building their own internal properties, saying "We don't plan to reinvent the genres for the games we're making, but we want to create some very tight, well-crafted love letters to these particular genres that we think will be fun and enjoyable and replayable for folks."
 Creighton left Panic Button in May 2019 to form Enduring Games.
+Panic Button later partnered with Nintendo to develop free updates for existing Nintendo Switch games when played on Nintendo Switch 2, including patches for Arms, Super Mario Odyssey, New Super Mario Bros.
+U Deluxe and Super Mario 3D World + Bowser's Fury that enhance the games' resolution and performance for the improved hardware, and enable additional functionality such as the GameShare feature.